bogdancep/code-samples/README.md

 It is built using Codeigniter framework and MVC design architectural pattern.
 I have uploaded samples containing code from User Account Management (creating new user, updating user info, changing password, login etc), a MiscModel containing useful functions for my project and a CronModel with functions for synchronizing (importing data: user and ads) from Wordpress database to the new database.

 In the second folder (erp) I have uploaded samples from the ERP solution I have been working on using Symfomy 2 framework.
 The code consist of samples from User Management (defining new users and associating roles to them, editing, deteleting users etc) and Articles Categories Management (CRUD operations).
-The categories are defined on a tree architecture and the system is designed to support an infinite levels tree.
+The categories are defined on a dynamic tree architecture (the system is designed to support an infinite levels).